Brad14t/Splunk-Learning/README.md

 # Scheduling Reports & Alerts

-Course Topics
+**Course Topics**
 * Creating and managing Scheduled Reports
 * Creating and managing Alerts
 * Using Alert Actions

-Course Objectives
+**Course Objectives**
-Topic 1 – Creating a Scheduled Report
+**Topic 1 – Creating a Scheduled Report**
 * Create a report
 * Schedule a report
 * Define a report's time range

+Time range is when you want the report to report on.

 * Define schedule priority

+This allows for less strain due to reports completing before moving to the next

 * Define schedule window

+This is the time in which the action could be performed

 * Add a trigger condition

+Trigger condition is what is required for the trigger to activate

-Topic 2 – Managing Reports
+**Topic 2 – Managing Reports**
-* View report settings
-* Edit report permissions

 * Enable report embedding

+This makes the report viewable to anyone who has access to web page

-Topic 3 – Creating Alerts
+**Topic 3 – Creating Alerts**

 * Save a search as an alert

+You can save a search and it will alert when the trigger is alerted.

 * Define alert permissions

+When set to `Private` only I would have access.
+With `Shared in App` all users in app.

 * Understand scheduled and real-time alert types

+Real time will run continuously.

 * Define alert trigger conditions

+You specify what needs to be going on to send the alert.

-Topic 4 – Using Alert Actions
+**Topic 4 – Using Alert Actions**

 * Define actions that respond to trigger conditions

+The action is what the response is to the alert.

 * Write results to a log event

+Sends log events to Splunk

 * Output results to a lookup

-* Output results to a telemetry endpoint
-* Send an email containing search results
+Creates or edits a CSV table

 * Set up a webhook alert action

-Topic 5 – Managing Alerts
-* View alert settings
-* Edit alert permissions
+Webhook alert is setting it up so an app over the web can receive this alert like a help desk or support app

+# Visualizations

+Course Topics ▪ Formatting data using transforming commands ▪ Preparing data for use in visualizations ▪ Generating maps using geographic data ▪ Creating and customizing single value visualizations ▪ Visually formatting statistical tables

+Course Objectives Topic 1 – Formatting Commands ▪ The fields command ▪ The table command ▪ The dedup command ▪ The addtotals command ▪ The fieldformat command Topic 2 – Visualizing Data ▪ Explore visualization types ▪ Use transforming commands to order results into a data table: o top o rare o stats o chart o timechart o trendline ▪ Understand when to use different transforming commands Topic 3 – Generating Maps ▪ Explore geographic visualization types ▪ Use commands specific to geographic data o iplocation o geostats o geom ▪ Prepare data for use in a choropleth map